thosgood/this-weeks-finds/markdown/101-151/week147.md

 preprint available as
 [math.QA/0004133](http://arXiv.org/abs/math.QA/0004133)

-So let me talk about this stuff a bit\....
+So let me talk about this stuff a bit....

 As usual, the underlying theme of this paper is categorification.
 I've talked about this a lot already - e.g. in ["Week 121"](#week121) -